Ameri-Go-Round

-The Ameri-Go-Round was the name given to two carousels, one at each of Marriot's Great America amusement parks, Six Flags Great America in Gurnee, Illinois and California's Great America in Santa Clara, California.
+The Ameri-Go-Round was the name given to two carousels, one at each of Marriott's Great America amusement parks, Six Flags Great America in Gurnee, Illinois and California's Great America in Santa Clara, California.

 Marriott's Great America parks were unusual at the time because they were among the few parks with two carousels within the park.
 Each park had a carousel called the Columbia Carousel at the front of the park (which they both retain) in addition to the Ameri-Go-Rounds.

 Gurnee Ameri-Go-Round

 Gurnee's Ameri-Go-Round was built by the Dentzel Carousel Company in 1922 for Fontaine Ferry Park in Louisville, Kentucky.
 It was sold to Great America when Fontaine Ferry closed in 1969, and operated at Great America until 2003.

 It's a Deluxe Menagerie model 3-Row Carousel.
 It has 43 horses, with 12 elaborately carved outside row standing horses and 31 jumping horses.
 There are five menagerie figures, a lion, a tiger a deer, a giraffe, and a rare mule.
 Many of the jumpers were carved by Daniel Muller.

 In 2003 the carousel was disassembled after the park closed for the winter.
 The ride was replaced with a HUSS Frisbee ride named Revolution in 2004.
 One reason for the ride's removal was that the ride was closed often due to low staffing and mechanical problems.